Twitter

 Impact

-• Children can analyse problems in computational terms, and have repeated practical experience in writing computer programs to solve such problems
+● analyse problems in computational terms and gain practical experience of writing programs to solve them

-• Children can evaluate and apply information technology, including new or unfamiliar technologies, analytically, to solve problems
+● confidently evaluate and apply information technology, including unfamiliar technologies, to solve problems

 Computing